-last ten years, but labor-force trends that were a major offset to that excess have turned around, driven by both policy and demographics since the turn of the century.
+Changes in Three Other Long-term Secular Trends: Not only has government overreach soared to new levels in the last decade, but labor-force trends that were a major offset to that excess have turned around, driven by both policy and demographics since the turn of the century.
 Since the Great Recession, rapid growth in debt has waned for policy reasons and simply because the previous growth rates were unsustainable.
-Third, world economic growth is slowing and will continue to slow because other countries have done an even worse job than the United States on growth policy; further, our increasing integration with the rest of world has slowed since the recession, mainly due to poor policy.
+Third, rest-of-the-world economic growth is slowing and will continue to slow because other countries have done an even worse job than the United States on growth policy; further, our increasing integration with the rest of world has slowed since the recession, mainly due to poor policy.
 So, for both reasons, the rest-of-the-world sector also has changed from an engine to a drag on economic growth.

 The upshot of these trend changes is that ten-year U.S. economic growth, which peaked in the 1960s and then was roughly constant through 2007, except for a downward excursion in the early 1980s, collapsed after 2007 to half its historical rate, where it has stayed.
-Last year, we forecasted 2% or lower long-term annual growth, with half of it coming from population growth and half from real perperson economic growth, both of which may well decline going forward.
+So, we have forecasted 2% or lower long-term annual growth, with half of it coming from population growth and half from real perperson economic growth -- both of which may well decline going forward.
 We emphasize per-person growth because it determines the extent to which human wellbeing and human flourishing increase, and thus it is the real measure of public policy success.
-The difference between the 1% figure of the last decade and previous growth in the 2%-2.5% range is hugely significant in economic, social and human terms.
+The difference between the 1% figure of the last decade and previous per-person growth in the 2%-2.5% range is hugely significant in economic, social and human terms.

-New Normal Persists: Slow Long-term Growth: While 2% growth had been the rule since the recession, until 2016 few people had projected continuation of it.
+New Normal Persists: Slow Long-term Growth: While total real growth slightly above 2% had been the rule since the recession, until 2016 few people had projected continuation of it.
 So, our projection (which Knecht has made since 2011 based on such analyses), was an unorthodox if not radical view.
-Over the last two years, many people have begun to accept the idea that such slow growth really is the new normal and will persist - and many have given reasons similar to ours to support such forecasts.
-In fact, the Congressional Budget

-Office - which has a long record of optimistic forecasts that were not realized - adopted the 2% long-term growth estimate.
+In the last three years, many people have begun to accept that such slow growth really is the new normal and will persist - and many have given reasons similar to ours to support such forecasts.
+In fact, the Congressional Budget Office - which has a long record of optimistic forecasts that were not realized - in 2018 adopted a 1.9% long-term growth estimate.
 Below, we revisit the four secular trends, plus our Nevada-specific factors, and their effects.
-We find that our previous analyses of these trends is essentially unchanged - although recent reforms in federal policy, if sustained and enlarged, may reverse the trend of increasing deadweight losses.
+We find that our previous analyses of these trends is essentially unchanged - although recent reforms in much federal policy, if sustained and enlarged, may reverse the overall trend - if negative policy trends in trade and federal spending are not so great as to offset them.
 Our conclusion remains that economic growth will be slow and that uncertainty has increased.
-Although our basic analyses are still sound, recent literature has highlighted some competing theories, concerns and new data.
-Following the discussion below of our approach, we examine those views too.
+Although our basic analyses are sound, recent literature has highlighted some competing theories, concerns and new data.
+Following the discussion below of our approach, we briefly examine these three issues: 1) innovation, technological change and productivity; 2) "cost disease"; and 3) market capitalism and income inequality.